-Credit for building financed by tax-exempt bonds subject to volume cap will be determined per Section 42(h)(4).
+Credit for buildings financed by tax-exempt bonds subject to volume cap will be determined per Section 42(h)(4).
 If 50 percent or more of a project's aggregate basis of building and land are financed with tax exempt bonds, the project may receive a maximum 30 percent present value credit calculated against the project's qualified basis without causing a reduction in the state's annual credit authority.
-Applicants requesting to finance projects with tax-exempt bonds must complete a separate application and will be scored separately.
+Applicants requesting to finance projects with tax-exempt bonds must complete a separate tax credit application which will be scored separately from the application for tax-exempt bonds.

-Applicants desiring to verify that a bond financed project satisfies QAP requirements, must submit the application and all documents electronically along with the non-refundable Application and analysis fees (and the Subsidy Layering Review Fee, if applicable) computed in accordance with the Non-Refundable Fee Schedule specified within this section and must be received prior to completing any review.
+Applicants desiring to verify that a bond financed project satisfies QAP requirements must submit the application and all documents to the LHC electronically along with the non-refundable Market Study, Application and Analysis fees (and the Subsidy Layering Review Fee, if applicable) computed in accordance with the Non-Refundable Fee Schedule specified within this section.
+All fees must be received prior to the LHC initiating review of the application.
 Projects receiving an award of 4% LIHTCs will be subject to a 5% award fee at the time of the award.

 Applications for bond-financed developments may be submitted at any time during the year.
-It is recommended any bond financed projects be submitted to the Corporation 45 days in advance of the meeting at which such project will be subject to approval by the Corporation's Board of Directors in accordance with the latest approved QAP.
+It is recommended that any applications for bond financed projects be submitted to the Corporation at least forty-five (45) days in advance of the meeting at which such project will be subject to approval by the Corporation's Board of Directors in accordance with the latest approved QAP.

-While an award of 4% Credits is not competitive, LHC will verify that all projects have the appropriate development team in place, meet all threshold requirements, and meet LHC's underwriting requirements.
-LHC reserves the right to reject any application that fails to meet an appropriate level of quality in these areas.
-LHC is the final judge of eligibility for the amount LIHTC awarded to all tax-exempt bond financed developments.
+While an award of 4% Credits is not competitive, LHC will verify that all projects submitted for 4% credits have the appropriate development team in place, meet all threshold requirements, and meet LHC's underwriting requirements.
+Bond-financed projects are required to have a minimum selection criteria score of 40 (forty) points.
+LHC reserves the right to reject any application that fails to meet threshold requirements.
+LHC has the final determination concerning eligibility of a project for a LIHTC award to for tax-exempt bond financed developments.
 The deadlines indicated in the program calendar do not apply.

-Bond Financed Applications may be submitted for projects located in any of the Parishes throughout the state.
+Bond Financed Applications may be submitted for projects located in any parish throughout the State.

-Cost and profit limitations and minimum score may be waived by the Governor in the executive order allocating private activity volume cap or by the Corporation's Board of Directors following a staff review that determines that such additional costs are justifiable and reasonable under the circumstances or are attributable to unique development characteristics (e.g. location in a difficult to develop area, limited commercial space or tenant services or common areas essential to the character of the development).
+Cost and profit limitations may be waived by the Governor in the executive order allocating private activity volume cap or by the Corporation's Board of Directors following staff review and recommendation for approval that such additional costs are justifiable and reasonable under the circumstances or are attributable to unique development characteristics (e.g. location in a difficult to develop area, limited commercial space or tenant services, or common areas essential to the character of the development).
+Absent an approved waiver, bond-financed projects are required to meet the cost limits established by the 2018 QAP.